-Separate from the extensions in the product catalog, some extensions also have listings in the Experience Cloud Exchange Marketplace.
+Separate from the extensions in the product catalog, public extensions also have listings in the Experience Cloud Exchange App Marketplace.

 These listings enable extension developers to post descriptions of functionality, provide links to additional support and documentation, and to market extensions to prospective users who may not be aware of your company or the functionality of your extension.
 In this marketplace, your extension will have a public listing that can be viewed without the user being authenticated to Platform.
-Many developers find it beneficial to develop an Exchange listing, but this is not a required step.
+For public extensions, creating this Exchange listing is a required step.

 If you do not have a company to upload and test your extension package, you should register for the Exchange program and begin a listing.
 This will trigger the creation of a company account (it takes some time, you’ll get an email when this is completed) that you can use to upload and test your extension.
-You do not ever have to make the listing public.
+Again, Exchange listings are only required for public extensions.

-If you already have a company account, or if you do not plan on ever completing your listing, you can skip the rest of this step and proceed to uploading and testing your extension.
+If you already have a company account, or if you do not need an Exchange listing (private extensions only), you can skip the rest of this step and proceed to uploading and testing your extension.